Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years, but was motivated by a desire to build something better than blockchains can offer.
 For example, Bitcoin does well on Global, Open and Secure, but is definitely not Fast or Cheap.

-Key additional motivations for the creation of Convex, while not strictly necessary for the Internet of Value, include:
+Key additional motivations for the creation of Convex, while not strictly central to the mission of supporting the Internet of Value, include goals such as:

 * Help the environment by supplanting systems based on Proof of Work.
 * Make decentralised software development more productive, engaging and fun